mrdb303/wk09-assignment-social-auth/README.md

 ### Stretch goals

 - Enable users to visit other user profiles after seeing their posts on a global timeline
-- Enable users to follow other users by creating a follower and follwee relationship between two user profiles
+- Enable users to follow other users by creating a follower and followee relationship between two user profiles
 - Enable users to like other users' posts by creating a user_id and liked_post relationship in a junction table
 - A user's biography cannot be blank.
 If a user logs in but doesn't have a biography set, they should be asked to fill one in